-Step 8 The parties must seek to resolve any disputes over the scope of any Extended Disclosure sought Para 10.7 In advance of the first case management conference Step 9 A finalised single joint Disclosure Review Document should be filed by the claimant.
+based Disclosure Model (i.e. Models C, D and/or E).
+Step 6 , A finalised single joint Disclosure Review Document should be filed by the claimant.
 Related correspondence and earlier drafts should not ordinarily be filed.
-Para 10.8 Not later than 5 days before the case management conference Step 10 The parties must independently file a signed Certificate of Compliance substantially in the form set out in Appendix 3 to the Practice Direction Para 10.9 As soon as reasonably practicable after the claimant has filed the single joint Disclosure Review Document, but in any event in advance of the case management conference
+Para 10.
+7 Not later than 5 days before the case management conference Step 7 The parties must independently file asigned Certificate of Compliance substantially in the form set out in Appendix 3 to the Practice Direction Pārā 10.
+8 As soon as reasonably practicable after the claimant has filed the single joint Disclosure Review Document, but in any event in advance of the case management conference